Malwprotector/termslens/README.md

 Any similarity (especially in the data.csv file, which contains a very large volume of text) with something that exists elsewhere (e.g. licensing terms or something similar) would be an incredible coincidence.

-If you have a problem with something, my contact page is at the bottom of this page.
+If you have a problem with something, [my contact page is at the bottom of this page.](https://github.com/Malwprotector/termslens/blob/main/README.md#contact-me) I will get back to you as soon as possible.

 #### License